 Now let the author turn his attention to the results of the pooled logit analysis.
 As expected, factors such as the number of existing children and the age of the woman were significant.
 In addition, living with people old enough to receive pension benefits, a variable that was not employed in the cross-sectional analysis, raised the likelihood of a woman having children, which is also in line with inferences drawn from previous research.
 The regional dummies clearly showed that the likelihood of having children was significantly lower in big cities such as Moscow and St. Petersburg than in other regions22.
 Living environments did not have a significant impact.
 The fact that being an owner-occupier reduces the likelihood of a woman having children may just indicate that a higher percentage of women whose childbearing days are over own their own homes.
-In addition, 89% of the entire sample, which is a very high figure, were owner-occupiers, and this probably also had an impact (see Table 2b).
+In addition, 89% of the entire sample, which is a very high figure, were owner-occupiers, and this probably also had an impact (see Table 5).
 The reason year dummies did not yield any significant results was probably that the birth rate remained low throughout the period covered23.

 However, attention should be focused on the following findings from this analysis.
 The degree of life satisfaction, being in work, and educational attainment consistently showed significant results.
-Income variables, on the other hand, despite being repeatedly redefined and reemployed, did not yield significant results when using formulas (1) to (4) in Table 2b.
+Income variables, on the other hand, despite being repeatedly redefined and reemployed, did not yield significant results when using any of the formulas (1) to (4) in Table 5.
 These results can be said to more sharply reinforce the findings from the cross-sectional analysis.
 The focus of this paper has been on whether childbirth can be determined by economic factors, and income levels in particular.
-As one can see, however, the conclusions that can be drawn are that if the results of the analysis of the impact of household incomes are interpreted literally, they do not have any overall impact, and that childbirth in Russia is determined to a great extent by demographic factors and factors relating to things like social conditions, such as the presence of a stable living environment.
+As one can see, however, the conclusions